ontoligent/polo/README.md

 Anaconda distribution and I believe that I had to install `lxml` separately.
 * **SQLite3**.
-You don't need this to run Polo, but to view the results you do.
-Fortunately, Python comes with built in support for it.
+You don't need this to run Polo, but to view the results without using Python you do.
+(Python has built in support for sqlite3.)
 I also recommend using SQLiteStudio <http://sqlitestudio.pl/> to view and interact with your databases.

 Also: